Skip to main content

 27. What are your state's criteria for driver's license revocation/suspension for nonpayment of support?

-There must be a valid child support order.
-Other State orders musted be registered before we can enforce licensing.
-The amount owed is four times the monthly support obligation, and the arrears exceed $1,000.
-The noncustodial parent is not making payments under an income withholding order issued by the agency or a payment agreement.
-A good address is on file for the noncustodial parent
+The arrears amount is 4 times the monthly support obligation and the arrears exceed $1,000 and the obligor is not making payments under an income withholding order issued by the agency or a payment agreement.

 28. What are your state's criteria for driver's license restoration/reinstatement, including hardship exemptions?